josefM23/autocomplete-module/tests/AutomatedTests.md

 ---

 ## Summary
 These automated tests ensure that the key functionalities of the **AutocompleteModule** — including data handling, input handling, suggestions rendering, and UI updates — work as expected.
 Each test verifies specific aspects of the module’s behavior, ensuring both correctness and reliability.
+All tests have successfully passed.